 Gavi and Orange Middle East and Africa recognise the importance of mobile health solutions to improve the efficiency of national health systems, especially in reaching the millions of children who continue to miss out on life-saving vaccines that protect them for life.

-Today more than 32,000 mother/child pairs are registered on the solution, and more than 1,000 health workers are trained in 17 priority health districts in Côte d'Ivoire.
-The project will gradually increase its coverage to 56 out of 113 health districts in Côte d'Ivoire, representing 50% of all districts.
+Today more than 32,000 mother/child pairs are registered on the app, and more than 1,000 health agents are trained in 17 priority health districts in Côte d’Ivoire.
+The project will gradually increase its coverage to 56 out of 113 health districts, representing 50% of all districts.
 In 2023, the project will cover an additional 12 districts.

 For more information about Orange, please visit https://healthcare.orange.com/en/